danielgraf/emvexplorer/README.md

 # emvexplorer
 An electron desktop app to read EMV card data

-This app requires two compile Java JAR files in the app/java folder :
+This app requires two compiled Java JAR files in the app/java folder :

 emvExplorerEngine.jar